MLo7Ghinsan/DiffSinger_colab_notebook_MLo7/README.md

   - [haru0l](https://x.com/mscoocoo2?s=20) for the base pretrain with embeds

-  - [AgentAsteriski](https://github.com/agentasteriski) for the current local GUI
+  - [AgentAsteriski](https://github.com/agentasteriski) for the local GUI